Introduction to Market penetration

 One of the more challenging segments of the market penetration strategy is to combat with your rivals.
 Just try to imagine, you have plentiful competitors who are desperately trying to evolve and slow you down and are stealing your customers which results in lowered profits for you.
 Now following the rule of survival, your only way out is to fight and defeat them to stay at the top.
 For example, low initial prices will force your competitors to move to alternative strategies with changed market penetration pricing regulations.
 By this way, you will appeal to the lost consumers and it will render competitors on the defensive or leaving the market altogether.

-Now, let’s look at some of the disadvantages of market penetration strategies:-
+Now, let’s look at some of the disadvantages.

 1. Unachieved Production Costs